 - With support from CRE, organize and co-facilitate youth circles to discuss everyday challenges and gaps in the community

 - Other duties assigned by Peer Advisory Supervisor

 Application Form: Peer Program

-If you are interested in participating in CRE’s Peer Program, know that the program will soon be taking applications.
 If you know others who may be interested or may benefit from this program please forward this information to them and/or invite them to reach out using the contact info listed below.

 For more information, contact:

 Peer Culture Supervisor, Indigenous Knowledge & Curriculum Department